 A more sustainable and long-lasting solution to tackle plastic pollution could be to look at the individuals – grass roots, the source of the demand to find a sustainable solution.
 Unconventional campaigns such as the one created by Dan de Almeida and Michael Hughes have been very creative.
 Their proposal to recognize the Great Pacific Garbage Patch as a sovereign nation, named as the Trash Isles, have been quite unorthodox with the aim of creating awareness about the problem.
 They have approached the UN with the proposal for official statehood for the “Trash Isles” with mock-ups of a passport, flags, currency and stamps for this would-be nation.
 With the children in their formative years, who are important stakeholders in this phenomenon, schools and educational institutions are doing their fair share by creating awareness and seeding the thoughts.

 Sustainable results usually call for more than just creating awareness.
 We need to conceptualize and design systems and put the required infrastructure in place to enable execution and realization of benefits.
-If we need to reduce use of plastics, we need to design and propose plastics free solutions to people’s needs at a reasonable cost.
+If we need to reduce use of single-use plastics, we need to design and propose plastics free solutions to people’s needs at a reasonable cost.
 Only then can we expect any permanent change.

 Can use of Behavioral Modification (BM) in behavior and choices, sound as a probable solution?
 Behavior modification that works on the ABC (Antecedent-Behavior-Consequence) model involves finding out the antecedents i.e. the current environment that influences peoples’ choices and what can be altered to make it favorable for behavior change.
 This should then be followed with giving them reasons to change to favorable behaviors and then constantly measure the effect to implement informed interventions and thereby create the much-desired result, a better world.